daurenm/ListenMe/Pods/EasyPeasy/README.md

 * To work with Swift 2.2 use EasyPeasy `v.1.2.1` or earlier versions of the library.
 * To work with Swift 2.3 use EasyPeasy `v.1.3.1`.
 * To work with Swift 3 use EasyPeasy `v.1.4.2`.
+* To work with Swift 4 use EasyPeasy `v.1.8.0`.
-* To work with Swift 4 use EasyPeasy `v.1.5.0` and above (thanks [Bas van Kuijck](https://github.com/basvankuijck)).
+* To work with Swift 5 use EasyPeasy `v.1.9.0` and above.
+(thanks [Bas van Kuijck](https://github.com/basvankuijck)).

 ### Cocoapods